There are many dangers to society if data science is used without ethical considerations.

 3. Providing Thought Leadership

 We work with informed opinion leaders and trusted sources who have the ability to move, inspire and influence.

 4. Fostering Community Discussions

 The DataEthics4All Community platform levels the playing field for individuals to come together and openly share their views and concerns on the subject of data science ethics and the many challenges of data compliance, governance and data privacy for businesses and consumers.

 5. Conducting Market Research

 We employ scientifically-led studies to enable stakeholders to be aware of trends and challenges in data ethics, and to generate solutions.

 6. Enabling Learning Opportunities

-DataEthics4All enables blended and connected learning that combines personal interests, supportive relationships and opportunities.
+DataEthics4All enables blended and connected learning which combines personal interests, supportive relationships, and opportunities.

 Responsible development of Ethics in Data Science.